Maize-meal porridge

 • Most of the fat has been extracted from all varieties except Polenta.

-• In particular the healthy monounsaturated fats in comparison with 100% wholemeal is minimal.
+• In particular the healthy monounsaturated fat content in comparison with 100% wholemeal is minimal.

-• Some protein has been removed in the refining process; less than expected.
+• Some protein has been removed in the refining process.

 • There is little data but some may have been "enriched" with synthetic vitamins and minerals that were extracted in the milling.